-There’s no doubt that our current environment has created additional, unwelcomed supply chain challenges for restaurant chain operators, and many are discovering that what worked pre-pandemic is no longer enough to survive in our new foodservice environment.
+There’s no doubt that an ever-changing foodservice environment creates additional, unwelcomed supply chain challenges for restaurant chain operators, and many are discovering that what used to work is no longer enough to thrive in a modern foodservice environment.

-Addressing COVID-19's impact on restaurant supply chain management
+Addressing volatility's impact on restaurant supply chain management

 Supply chain teams now have less time, fewer resources, and leaner staff.
 Partners must not only run an efficient operation, but also maintain and deliver the brand consumers expect.